In this article:

 There is nothing wrong with eating an apple every day.
 There are hundreds of varieties of apples.
 It is always best to eat fruits and vegetables that are in the season.

-The combined high levels of phenolic compounds and antioxidants in apple peels boost immunity, support the inflammation response system, and provide significant health benefits.
+The combined high levels of phenolic compounds and antioxidants in apple peels boost immunity, support the inflammation response system, improve cardiovascular health, exhibit anti-carcinogenic properties, (20) and provide various other significant health benefits.

 • Enjoy apples topped with nut butter for a snack.

 • Consume yogurt and an apple as a way to start your day or as a snack between meals.